scapuzzi/knime/README.md

 # call knime workflow with variables from python
-have you ever wanted to call a knime workflow with globally defined variables?
+have you ever wanted to use python to execute a knime workflow with globally defined variables?
 Here's how.

 ```
 python knime_python_example.py